HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 ### Sharpening

-As far as sharpening goes, I did not change the settings for this test.
+As far as sharpening goes, I did not change the default settings for this test.

 | Package        |                                                                                                                       |
 |----------------|----------------------------------------------------------------------------------------------------------------------:|